kljr/SpringboardVM/README.md

 ## What does DruVMoser do?

-* Downloads Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies.
-* Triggers a bash script which runs drush make.
+* Downloads Springboard-Build, DrupalVM, the Acceptance Test repo and their vendor dependencies and triggers a bash script which runs drush make.
 * Installs Springboard, checking out git working copies of Springboard modules, themes and libraries from the Springboard git repo.
-The default install will be in `sites/sb_default` and `sites/sb_test,` and will have Springboard version 7.x-4.x
+The default sites will be in `sites/sb_default` and `sites/sb_test,` and will have Springboard version 7.x-4.x.
+The "sites" directory is a vagrant shared folder.
 * Provisions DrupalVM, Apache and mySQL, creates virtual host entries, site databases, and installs the Springboard profile.
 * Allows additional sites to be automatically installed in